AlecGargett/AlecGargett-HTML-Elements-List-by-Alec-Gargett/README.md

 # HTML-Elements-List-by-Alec-Gargett
-HTML Elements List (with examples for text elements)
+HTML elements list (with examples for text elements)